 I draw your attention to the quote from J.G.
 Bennett’s Sacred Influences on p.236.
 If this is correct, it may explain why Gurdjieff chose just those four ideals in the Four Ideals Exercise: they really did descend from above, while in some sense remaining – as the Maronite Church says about Jesus – and this explains why Gurdjieff says that the Ideals really do exist.
 I am still digesting Bennett’s statements, and articulating for myself what the implications.
 This material is very deep.

-The article referred to as Azize (forthcoming) will shortly be published in ARIES 20 (2020).
-The title will be “Assessing Borrowing: The Case of Gurdjieff.”
-When I have the page numbers I will post them online.
+The article referred to as Azize (forthcoming) was published in ARIES 20 (2020), 1-30 as “Assessing Borrowing: The Case of Gurdjieff.”

 I overlooked this significant passage in J.G.
 Bennett’s Gurdjieff, Making a New World, 175: “… the new exercises that were being introduced in 1930 and the early part of 1931 seem to have been different from the exercises which he had shown people individually at the Prieure between 1924 and 1929.”